Monarch butterfly: Courtship and mating

 Monarch courtship occurs in two phases.
 During the aerial phase, a male pursues and often forces a female to the ground.
 During the ground phase, the butterflies copulate and remain attached for about 30 to 60 minutes.
-Only 30% of mating attempts end in copulation, suggesting that females may be able to avoid mating, though some have more success than others.
+Only 30% of mating attempts end in copulation, suggesting that females can avoid mating, though some have more success than others.
 During copulation, a male transfers his spermatophore to a female.
 Along with sperm, the spermatophore provides a female with nutrition, which aids her in laying eggs.
 An increase in spermatophore size increases the fecundity of female monarchs.
 Males that produce larger spermatophores also fertilize more females' eggs.

 Females and males typically mate more than once.
 Females that mate several times lay more eggs.
-Mating for the overwintering populations occurs in the spring, prior to dispersion.
+Mating for the overwintering populations occurs in the spring, before dispersion.
 Mating is less dependent on pheromones than in other species in its genus.
 Male search and capture strategies may influence copulatory success, and human-induced changes to the habitat can influence monarch mating activity at overwintering sites.

 Distribution and habitat

 The range of the western and eastern populations of D. p. plexippus expands and contracts depending upon the season.
 The range differs between breeding areas, migration routes, and winter roosts.
 However, no genetic differences between the western and eastern monarch populations exist; reproductive isolation has not led to subspeciation of these populations, as it has elsewhere within the species' range.

 In the Americas, the monarch ranges from southern Canada through northern South America.
-It is also found in Bermuda, Cook Islands, Hawaii, Cuba, and other Caribbean islands the Solomons, New Caledonia, New Zealand, Papua New Guinea, Australia, the Azores, the Canary Islands, Madeira, continental Portugal, Gibraltar, the Philippines, and Morocco.
+It is also found in Bermuda, the Cook Islands, Hawaii, Cuba, and other Caribbean islands, the Solomons, New Caledonia, New Zealand, Papua New Guinea, Australia, the Azores, the Canary Islands, Madeira, continental Portugal, Gibraltar, the Philippines, and Morocco.
 It appears in the UK in some years as an accidental migrant.

-Overwintering populations of D. p. plexippus are found in Mexico, California, along the Gulf Coast of the United States, year-round in Florida, and in Arizona where the habitat has the specific conditions necessary for their survival.
-On the East Coast of the United States, they have overwintered as far north as Lago Mar, Virginia Beach, Virginia.
+Overwintering populations of D. p. plexippus are found in Mexico, California, along the Gulf Coast of the United States, year-round in Florida, and in Arizona where the habitat has the specific conditions necessary for survival.
+On the East Coast of the United States, they have overwintered as far north as Virginia Beach, Virginia.
 Their wintering habitat typically provides access to streams, plenty of sunlight (enabling body temperatures that allow flight), and appropriate roosting vegetation, and is relatively free of predators.

 Overwintering, roosting butterflies have been seen on basswoods, elms, sumacs, locusts, oaks, osage-oranges, mulberries, pecans, willows, cottonwoods, and mesquites.
-While breeding, monarch habitats can be found in agricultural fields, pasture land, prairie remnants, urban and suburban residential areas, gardens, trees, and roadsides – anywhere where there is access to larval host plants.
+While breeding, monarch habitats can be found in agricultural fields, pasture land, prairie remnants, urban and suburban residential areas, gardens, trees, and roadsides – anywhere there is access to larval host plants.